mintpepper95/KnowledgeIsPower/System design/The 12 technical concepts.md

 ##### Failovers
+One of the ways to support high availability.

 It's about switching to a backup or redundant system component when primary component fails or becomes unavailable.
 The goal is to ensure high availability and reliability by minimising downtime.

 ##### Replication
+Another complementary way to support high availability.

 Have servers ready to take over when a node fails.

+Useful for scaling relational DB

 Replication is done to avoid a single point of failure and increase availability of the system, also to better serve global users by serving copies closest to the user by geological locations.
 And to increase throughput (bandwidth), such that more requests can be served.